nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Instead of `globalPluginHandler`, you need to import `appModuleHandler`.
 The class to implement is `AppModule(appModuleHandler.AppModule)`.
 * App modules are stored in appModules folder in your add-on directory structure and is named the same as the executable name of the program.
 * You can ask NVDA to enter sleep mode in a program where NVDA will not speak or braille anything while using the program, and any keyboard commands you press will be handled by the program directly.
 This is done by setting `sleepMode` attribute in the AppModule class to True.
+* Some apps present information in the form of a webpage, and if this happens, browse mode can be used.
+However, in NVDA 2019.2 and later, this ability is disabled for apps such as Skype.
+To restore browse mode functionality, you need to set disableBrowseModeByDefault to False.
 * The `event_NVDAObject_init` routine is only available in app modules.
 * You can ask NVDA to keep an eye on an object to handle events for them even if the user is using another app.